liveahero-wiki/liveahero-wiki.github.io/_charas/guardman_wood.md

 ---
 title: Wood Guardman
 characterId: 56
----
-{% capture BIO_H01 %}
+heroes:
+- stockId: 10561
+  BIO_H01: |-
     They wear black hero suits and stand in front of their targets with black parallel weapons in their hands.

     The color black is convenient for them, as they often carry out their tasks under the cover of darkness.

     They hide themselves in the darkness and steadily complete their missions without wasted movements made possible by their equipment.

     Because they value trust, they prefer efficient equipment.
-{% endcapture %}
-{% include hero-infobox.html stockId=10561 BIO_H01=BIO_H01 %}

-{% capture BIO_S01 %}
+sidekicks:
+- stockId: 10561
+  BIO_S01: |-
     These aliens are characterized with large horns, their stern faces and muscular, muscular bodies.

     The dark side of society, likened to shade and darkness, is where they belong.

     It is their combination of physical prowess suited to combat and high intelligence that attracts the attention of those in power.

     In the world in which they live, a loose tongue can be fatal.

     They are tight-lipped about their secrets and never betray their allies.

     Trust cannot be bought with money.

     Knowing this, this trust not only with their words, but also with their actions, and try to gain the trust of their friends.
-{% endcapture %}
-{% include sidekick-infobox.html stockId=10561 BIO_S01=BIO_S01 %}
+---

 {% include voice-table.html resourceName="guardmanEarth"
 APPRECIATION = "Boss has a tendency to try too hard in everything.<br>I will protect you.<br>So rest easy and relax."